 Education: BS - US Military Academy at West Point 1976

 A lifelong passion for adventure: As a climber I've guided Half Dome in Yosemite and I've soloed many 2000 foot+ rock climbs.
 As a mountain biker, I've done races hundreds of miles in length.
 As a desert trekker I've crossed solo the Mohave Desert in blistering summer temperatures.
 As an adventure racer, I've done over 20 expedition length races.
-As a sea kayaker I've taken 1st Place, with my son paddling a tandem kayak, twice in the Everglades Challenge a 300 mile paddle race.
+As a sea kayaker I've taken 1st Place, with my son paddling a tandem kayak, multiple time in the Everglades Challenge, a 300 mile paddle race.

 Instructor: Presidio Adventure Racing Academy (climbing and paddling instructor)

 Climbing Guide: Jay Smith's High and Wild Mountain Guides